 DVD/CD players available on request, iPod dock, minibar, Aesop toiletries, private plunge pool (Windward Pavilions only).

-Children This serene hotel is better suited to couples, and doesn’t cater for children under the age of 16.
+This serene hotel is better suited to couples, and doesn’t cater for kids under 16.

-- Also This serene hotel is better suited to couples, and doesn’t cater for kids under 16.
+This serene hotel is better suited to couples, and doesn’t cater for children under the age of 16.